public-data-space/ids-open-data-broker/README.md

 * git
 * docker
 * docker-compose 3.5 or higher
+* DAPS Certificates

 ## Starting the Broker

 ### Using prebuild images (recommended)

+To use the broker valid DAPS certificates are necessary.
+The certificate needs to be placed in a keystore file.
+Further a truststore containing, the SSL certficate of the DAPS needs to be available.
+Place those files into a folder named `certs` located in the same folder, als the docker-compose.yml.
+Alternatively adjust the volume path in the docker-compose to point your keystore/truststore folder.

 To start the broker manually run: